+The above goals have been reached in the BABAR detector with a five-layer silicon strip detector with a low mass design, shown schematically in Fig. 6.1.
+The BABAR SVT provided excellent performance for the whole life of the experiment, thanks to a robust design that took into account the physics requirements as well as enough safety margin, to cope with the machine background, and redundancy considerations.

+Figure 6.1: Longitudinal section of the BABAR SVT

-The above goals have been reached in the BABAR detector with a five-layer silicon strip detector with a low mass design, that provided excellent performance for the whole life of the experiment, thanks to a robust design that took into account the physics requirements as well as enough safety margin, to cope with the machine background, and redundancy considera-The SuperB SVT design is based on tions. the BABAR vertex detector layout with those modifications needed to operate at a luminosity of 10^{36} or more, and with a reduced centerof-mass boost.
-In particular the SVT will be equipped with an innermost layer closer to the IP (Layer0) to improve vertex resolution and compensate the reduced boost at the SuperBaccelerator, thus retaining the Δt resolution for B decays achieved in BABAR.
-Physics studies and background conditions, as explained in detail in the next sections, set stringent requirements on the Layer0 design: radius of about 1.5 cm; high granularity $(50 \times 50 \,\mu\text{m}^2 \text{ pitch})$; low material budget (about 1% X_0); and adequate radiation resistance.
+The Super B SVT design is based on the BABAR vertex detector layout with those modifications needed to operate at a luminosity of $10^{36}$ or more, and with a reduced center-of-mass boost.
+In particular the SVT will be equipped with an innermost layer closer to the IP (Layer0) to improve vertex resolution and compensate the reduced boost at the Super B accelerator, thus retaining an adequate $\Delta t$ resolution for B decays for time-dependent CP asymmetries.

+Physics studies and background conditions, as explained in detail in the next sections, set stringent requirements on the Layer design: radius of about 1.5 cm; resolution of 10-15 $\mu$ m in both coordinates; low material budget (about 1% $X_0$ ); and adequate radiation resistance.